Whitetigerswt/samp-font-changer/README.md

 Picking a font
 ----------

 Not every font makes a good alternative, some fonts do not support color embedding in dialogs (though, all seem to work when used in the chat). so when picking a font for dialogs and 3D text labels, take this into consideration if you rejoin a server and start seeing a bunch of {FFFFFF} codes.
-An example of one that doesn't support it is "Bradley Hand ITC", an example of one that does support it is "David"
+An example of one that doesn't support it is "Bradley Hand ITC", an example of one that does support it is "David".
+I don't know of a way to tell if a font supports the color embedding other than just testing it.

 How to use
 ----------